Machine Learning (In) Security: A Stream of Problems: Data Collection Challenges

-To elaborate our discussion about dataset size definition, we created two experiments to better understand how much data we need in order to achieve representative results using a subset of AndroZoo dataset~\cite{Allix:2016:ACM:2901739.2903508} for malware detection, composed by $347,444$ samples ($267,342$ benign and $80,102$ malicious applications) spanning from 2016 to 2018.
-Both experiments consist in understanding how much data we need to achieve a stable classification performance based in the dataset proportion used to train our models.
-To do so, we divided the dataset by months and reduced their proportion of goodware and malware in both training and test set (the first half of the dataset, ordered by their first seen date in virus total, is used to train and the second, to test).
-Thus, in the first experiment we tested different classifiers using temporal classification (using the training set with ``known data'' to train the models and ''future data`` do test them), with different proportions of data in the training and test dataset, to see how each one of them were going to perform.
-Surprisingly, all classifiers had similar behaviours, also presenting similar curves as consequence and reaching an ``optimal'' classification performance by using only around 10\% to 20\% of the original dataset, with multi-layer perceptron and random forest achieving the best overall results, as shown in Figure~\ref{fig:dataset_size_classifiers}.
-It is clear to see that, after these proportions, the F1Score was almost stable, improving just a little even when increasing a lot the amount of data used.
-Furthermore, in the second experiment, we compared different approaches in an unique classifier to see if they present the same behaviour as the first one.
-To do so, we used only random forest in four different approaches: cross-validation (randomly selecting train and test samples, with data leakage), temporal classification (the same approach as the first experiment), and stream with and without drift detector (initializing an stream version of random forest~\cite{gomes2017adaptive} -- known as adaptive random forest -- with the training data and incrementally updating it with testing data, using the ADWIN drift detector~\cite{adwin} to detect changes in data distribution when it is enabled).
-As we can see in Figure~\ref{fig:dataset_size_approaches}, all the approaches also presented a similar behaviour and curves, but this time, all of them starting to stabilize their F1score after 30\% to 40\% proportions, which means that they just need at least half of the dataset to present almost the same result as using the entire dataset.
-With both experiments, we conclude that, at some point, it may be more important to look for new features or representation strategies than adding more data to the training set, given that the classification performance is not improved so much according to our experiments.
+To elaborate our discussion about dataset size definition, we created two experiments to better understand how much data we need to achieve representative results using a subset of AndroZoo dataset~\cite{androbin, Allix:2016:ACM:2901739.2903508} for malware detection, composed of $347,444$ samples ($267,342$ benign and $80,102$ malicious applications) spanning from 2016 to 2018.
+Both experiments consist in understanding how much data we need to achieve a stable classification performance based on the dataset proportion used to train our models.
+To do so, we divided the dataset by months and reduced the proportion of goodware and malware in both the training and test set (the first half of the dataset, ordered by their first seen date in virus total, is used to train and the second, to test).
+Thus, in the first experiment, we tested different classifiers using temporal classification (using the training set with ``known data'' to train the models and ''future data`` to test them), with different proportions of data in the training and test dataset, to see how each one of them was going to perform.
+Surprisingly, all classifiers \review{(Multi-layer Perceptron, Linear SVC, Random Forest, and Naive Bayes~\cite{scikit-learn})} had similar behaviors, also presenting similar curves as consequence and reaching an ``optimal'' classification performance by using only around 10\% to 20\% of the original dataset, with multi-layer perceptron and random forest achieving the best overall results, as shown in Fig.~\ref{fig:dataset_size_classifiers}.
+It is clear to see that, after these proportions, the f1score was almost stable, improving just a little even when increasing a lot the amount of data used.
+Furthermore, in the second experiment, we compared different approaches in a unique classifier \review{(Random Forest)} to see if they present the same behavior as the first one.
+To do so, we used only random forest in four different approaches: cross-validation (randomly selecting train and test samples, with data leakage), temporal classification (the same approach as the first experiment), and stream with and without drift detector (initializing a stream version of the random forest~\cite{gomes2017adaptive} -- known as adaptive random forest -- with the training data and incrementally updating it with testing data, using the ADWIN drift detector~\cite{adwin} to detect changes in data distribution when it is enabled).
+As we can see in Fig.~\ref{fig:dataset_size_approaches}, all the approaches also presented similar behavior and curves, but this time, all of them started to stabilize their f1score after 30\% to 40\% proportions, which means that they just need at least half of the dataset to present almost the same result as using the entire dataset.
+With both experiments, we conclude that, at some point, it may be more important to look for new features or representation strategies than to add more data to the training set, given that the classification performance is not improved so much according to our experiments.